What Is Employment Law for Employers?

 Occupational Safety

 Employers must maintain workplace safety for their employees.
-Congress passed the Occupational Safety and Health Act of 1970 to regulate safe and healthy working conditions beginning with training and throughout employment.
-To that effect, Congress created the Occupational Safety and Health Administration (OSHA) to enforce these regulations.
-The Department of Labor oversees OSHA.
+Congress passed the Occupational Safety and Health Act of 1970 to regulate safe and healthy working conditions.
+The Occupational Safety and Health Administration (OSHA) enforce these regulations.
+The U.S. Department of Labor (DOL) oversees OSHA.

 Even when maintaining occupational safety, accidents can still happen.
-If an employee is injured, they may also qualify for benefits through the Family and Medical Leave Act (FMLA).
+Injured workers may also qualify for benefits through the Family and Medical Leave Act (FMLA).
 It’s best to speak with a lawyer versed in both FMLA and workers’ compensation policy.

 Ending the Employment Relationship

-As a private sector employer, you are likely employing people at-will.
-This means that you or they can end the relationship for any—or no—reason as long as it is not against the law.
+As a private sector employer, you are likely employing people at will.
+At-will employment means that you or they can end the relationship for any or no reason as long as it is not against the law.
 This means you cannot fire someone based on their membership in a federally or state-protected class.
-You also cannot fire employees as retaliation for whistleblowing, complaining about unlawful practices in the workplace, or participating in an investigation.
+You also cannot fire employees as retaliation for whistleblowing, complaining about unlawful practices, or engaging in other protected workplace activities.

 Cases alleging wrongful termination will often require you to prove that the employee was at-will, meaning you didn’t need good cause to fire them.
-Before you are involved in a lawsuit, you may want to review the materials you provide to your employees to ensure they do not inadvertently create an employment relationship you did not intend to create.
+Before you face a lawsuit, you may want to review the employment policies and materials you provide to your employees.
+Make sure they do not inadvertently create an employment relationship you did not intend to create.

-Courts will generally hold employers to statements in employee handbooks, including statements such as ’employees can only be fired for cause or according to a discipline plan.’
+Courts will generally hold employers to statements in employee handbooks.
+This includes statements about only terminating an employee for cause or according to a discipline plan.
 If you make these kinds of statements in your human resources handbooks, you should intend to follow them.

 Finding the Right Attorney for Your Needs